 Farming in a greenhouse introduces a whole new set of expenses related to the building and maintenance that doesn’t happen with outdoor farming.
 Each greenhouse is managed differently to cut costs and maximize the growth of crops.
 For example, greenhouses are able to take advantage of vertical space, which means farmers are able to pack more plants into a greenhouse than usual.

-Other tasks of a greenhouse technician include:
+The responsibilities of a greenhouse technician may include:

 - Maintaining plant material for research, including watering, fertilizing, pruning, and propagation